nifferdil/Joke-Project/README.md

 ## Technologies Used

-Java, Apache Spark and Velocity templates, PostgreSQL Database, HTML5, and CSS
+Java, Apache Spark and Velocity templates, PostgreSQL Database, HTML5, and CSS3

 ### Legal